Mō mātou

 Email Lynne at central.outreach@haemophilia.org.nz

-I originally trained as a nurse in the 80s at Burwood Hospital, then transferred to Templeton hospital until its closure.
-After this, I took employment at a treatment facility for young men before formalizing my training as a counsellor at Vision College.
-I have since specialised in equine assisted psychotherapy, which I have been using in my private practice for the last three years.
+Vic originally trained as a nurse at Burwood Hospital, then transferred to Templeton hospital until its closure.
+She also worked at a treatment facility for young men before formalising her training as a counsellor.
+She has since specialised in equine assisted psychotherapy.

 Email Vic at southern.outreach@haemophilia.org.nz